IliescuMonica/password_manager/README.md

 # 🔐 Password Generator (Tkinter App)

-A simple and secure **password generator** built with Python and Tkinter, as part of a 100 Days of Code challenge.
+A simple and secure **password generator** built with Python and Tkinter, as part of a 100 Days of Code course.
 The app creates strong, random passwords and copies them automatically to your clipboard for quick use.

 ## ✨ Features